 Occasionally oligodendrogliomas contain clear evidence of different glial cells called astrocytes.
 These tumours which have a mix of cells may be referred to as 'oligoastrocytomas'.
 However, this diagnosis is discouraged because genetic testing can now determine whether the tumour should be classified as an astrocytoma or an oligodendroglioma.
-To find out more about genetic testing see our biomarkers webpage.

 A person with an oligodendroglioma may display one or more of these symptoms:

 Sometimes the symptoms experienced depend on where the brain tumours are located.
 If they are in the frontal lobe this may cause gradual changes in mood and personality, weakness or numbness in muscles of one side of the body.